emvolz/PhyDyn-simulations/README.md

 A genealogy of the transmission history is reconstructed by subsampling 100 individuals over time.
 PhyDyn is then used to re-estimate parameters.

+Note the following

+* This simulation test is based on genealogies, not on simulated sequences
+* BEAST is _not_ used to simulate data, only to re-estimated parameters.
+We simulate epidemics using a python script and use an R script to sample genealogies.

 Results can be reproduced with the following steps:
 1) Simulate the epidemic history:
 ```